 Spinal surgery is one of the leading fields of medicine in Germany.
 The specialists in spinal surgery in Germany are considered to be highly professional and experienced and are proficient both in conservative spinal treatment methods and in the latest surgical techniques.

 Among German hospitals, there are specialized medical centers that annually treat a huge number of patients with spine conditions from all over the world.

 To see the full list of hospitals specializing in spinal surgery in Germany, visit the Booking Health website.

 The cost of treatment with spinal surgery

-It is quite obvious that the cost of treatment depends on a number of factors, including the diagnosis, the disease severity, presence of accompanying diseases and complications, age of patients, anticipated treatment methods (conservative treatment or surgery), and the length of the hospital stay.
+It is quite obvious that the cost of treatment depends on a number of factors, including the diagnosis, the disease severity, presence of accompanying pathologies and complications, age of patients, treatment methods (conservative treatment or surgery), and the duration of the hospital stay.
 Thus, hospitals in Germany are guided by the following factors when establishing a preliminary cost of treatment.

-Estimates and invoices for treatment and diagnostics are made individually.
-Below you will find examples of approximate prices for treatment in clinics in Germany according to the standard case system (DGR).
+Estimates and invoices for examination and treatment are made individually.
+Below you will find approximate prices for treatment in hospitals in Germany according to the standard case system (DGR):